Municipal wastewater treatment

 Insufficient wastewater treatment could result in environmental, human health and economic impacts, such as oxygen depletion, beach closures and other restrictions on recreational water use, on fish and shellfish harvesting and consumption and on drinking water.

-These indicators support the measurement of progress towards the following 2019 to 2022 Federal Sustainable Development Strategy long-term goal: Clean and healthy lakes and rivers support economic prosperity and the well-being of Canadians.
+These indicators support the measurement of progress towards the following Federal Sustainable Development Strategy long-term Goal 6: "Ensure clean and safe water for all Canadians".

 In addition, the indicators contribute to the Sustainable Development Goals of the 2030 Agenda for Sustainable Development.
-They are linked to Goal 6, Clean water and sanitation, and Target 6.3, "By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally."
+They are linked to Goal 6, "Ensure access to water and sanitation for all", and Target 6.3, "By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally".

 Related indicators